fritzing/fritzing-app/README.md

 ## Credits

 The Fritzing app is maintained by the Friends-of-Fritzing e.V., a non-profit foundation based in Berlin, Germany.
 The project has grown out of a state-funded research project at the [Interaction Design Lab](http://idl.fh-potsdam.de) at [Potsdam University of Applied Sciences](http://fh-potsdam.de).

+Currently [Open Collective page](https://opencollective.com/fritzing) is available for those willing to support development of the project.

 The core team consists of Prof. Reto Wettach, André Knörig, Jonathan Cohen, and Stefan Hermann.
 Many [fantastic people](http://fritzing.org/about/people/) have contributed to it over the years.